pardhuvarmax/Project-Ouroboros/Ouroboros-Mini/README.md

 ## 🔬 Objective

-- Deliver a **compact, deployable IoT defense prototype** using ESP32 with Wi-Fi and BLE capabilities.
+- Deliver a **compact, deployable Cybersecurity & IoT Network Defense Prototype** using ESP32 with Wi-Fi and BLE capabilities.
 - Provide **visual feedback via TFT display** and a **minimal web dashboard** for demonstration.
 - Emphasize **system integration, signal acquisition, and telemetry visualization** rather than full-scale AI/TinyML processing.
 - Serve as a **research and educational artifact**, illustrating wireless defensive concepts in real-world scenarios.